ralli/dbmigrate/README.md

 # Database Migrations

 This project implements an experimental database migration tool.
+Experimental means it is work in progress and not useful for any particular use case other than playing around.

 It implements two different types of migrations: